Mariegint/itu-sdse-project/README.md

 ## About

-This repository contains the group project for the course **Data Science in Production: MLOps and Software Engineering** at the IT University of Copenhagen.
+This repository contains the Slavic rogue group project for the course **Data Science in Production: MLOps and Software Engineering** at the IT University of Copenhagen.

 The project is based on a provided machine learning notebook and focuses on applying **MLOps principles** to structure, refactor, and automate a machine learning workflow.
 The repository demonstrates: